lkumle/onlineVRtoolbox_tutorials/docs/webApplication/Step2_webapp.md

 In "Quickstart new Bottle project", do not modify the default path.
 The path should look like the example below.

+{: .highlight-title}
+> Note
+>
-**Note:** "TutorialTemplate" is the PythonAnywhere account name used for this tutorial.
+> “TutorialTemplate” is the PythonAnywhere account name used for this tutorial.
 In your case, it will display your own account name.

 ![](../../assets/images/server2.png)